 Cost of Living on a Residential Cruise Ship vs Land: What You’re Missing

-People hear “residential cruise ship” and their brains go to two places: How much does it cost? and Can I afford it?
+People hear “residential cruise ship” and their brains go to two places: How much does it cost?
+And can I afford it?

 Both are the wrong question.